Belgic Confession, Article 25: Not Under the Law

-by Rev. Martyn McGeown, missionary-pastor of Limerick Reformed Fellowship in the Republic of Ireland
+by Rev. Martyn McGeown, missionary-pastor laboring with the Limerick Reformed Fellowship (Republic of Ireland).

 Romans 6:14 “…for ye are not under the law, but under grace.”

 Invariably, when someone raises the question of the law as a rule of gratitude for the Christian life, the objection is heard, “But we are not under the law, but under grace.”
 Therefore, it is vital that we understand the role of the law in the New Testament.